 Now, any student loan whether it is in repayment or deferred must be included in the qualifying calculations.

-So, Even though the payment may be deferred, USDA Home Loan Underwriters in NC will still consider this to be a long-term debt.
+So, Even though the payment are deferred, USDA Home Loan Underwriters in NC will still consider this to be a long-term debt.
 This means that if you have 6 payments or more left on a student loan – we will calculate that payment in qualifying you for a mortgage loan.

 We’ve also put together a guide for Recent College Graduates Looking for Their First Home.